-- A. It is the intent of the Guild to adhere to the requirements of the Americans with Disabilities Act to the extent possible while not fundamentally altering an event or causing undue hardship to the organization. - Membership meetings will be held in ADA mobility compliant facilities. - 2.
+- A. It is the intent of the Guild to adhere to the requirements of the Americans with Disabilities Act to the extent possible while not fundamentally altering an event or causing undue hardship to the organization. - 1.
+Membership meetings will be held in ADA mobility compliant facilities. - 2.
 Membership meetings will routinely use microphones for those speaking or wishing to ask questions. - 3.
 Service animals will be accommodated when possible. - 4.
 Members may request accommodation (see Procedure) and reasonable efforts will be made to accommodate them. - 5.
 Workshops and Study Groups may meet in facilities not ADA compliant, but reasonable efforts will be made to accommodate those wishing to attend on an individual basis. - Members with severe food allergies or allergies to materials (such as some basketmaking supplies) are advised to take care and to follow prescribed precautions.
 Foods brought to Guild functions should indicate if common allergens are included (gluten, nuts, for example). - a.
-Hospitality Lead, when scheduling refreshments, will caution volunteers to label foods containing or lacking common allergens (examples: gluten free, contains nuts, contains dairy, vegan) (This phrase will be added to the responsibilities of the Hospitality Subcommittee of the Social Events Committee.)
+Hospitality Lead, when scheduling refreshments, will caution volunteers to label foods containing or lacking common allergens (examples: gluten free, contains nuts, contains dairy, vegan).